 - Have lower educational achievements: children with disabilities are less likely to start school than their peers without disabilities.
 They also have lower rates of remaining in school, of being promoted or transitioning to post-school education.

 - Are less economically active: people with disabilities have lower employment rates than people without disabilities.
-Where people with disabilities are employed, they commonly early less than their counterparts without disabilities.
+Where people with disabilities are employed, they commonly earn less than their counterparts without disabilities.

 It is indefensible from legal and human rights perspectives that people with disabilities are extensively excluded from society.
 This being said, based on significant research and widely published literature from the UN and many national and international organisations and agencies, the evidence base as to the economic benefit of inclusive development, particularly within education, employment and health care, is becoming far more highly recognizable.

 Exclusion from education may lead to lower employment and earning potential among people with disabilities.
 Not only does this make individuals and their families more vulnerable to poverty, but it can also limit national economic growth.
 For example:

 - In Bangladesh, reductions in wage earnings attributed to lower levels of education among people with disabilities were estimated to cost the economy USD 54 million per annum.

 - In Nepal, the inclusion of people with sensory of physical limitations in schools was estimated to generate wage returns of 20%.

 - In China, estimates indicated that each additional year of schooling for people with disabilities lead to a wage increase of 5% for rural areas and 8% for urban areas.